 A PGDM or a Postgraduate Diploma in Management is a professional course that trains students in management and business aspects.
 A PGDM is aimed at students who want to enter the management field in any organisation.
 The course helps students build soft skills and is very industry-oriented.
-There can be several different types of PGDMs which are suitable for different industries.
-A PGDM is generally more pragmatic and has a dynamic curriculum suited for the modern day business world.
+There can be several different types of PGDMs that are suitable for different industries.
+A PGDM is generally more pragmatic and has a dynamic curriculum suited for the modern-day business world.

 Why are they pursued?

 Both an MBA and a PGDM are management and business administration degrees.
 Students tend to choose an MBA because it is professionally recognised all over the world and the curriculum aspects remain the same more or less across universities.

 In the case of PGDM, it is slightly different.
 The core course structure of a PGDM is similar to an MBA however, some universities offer PGDMs in specific areas of interest such as human resource management.
 Students tend to sway towards a PGDM if they want a specialisation in a particular area of business.
 A PGDM in many countries is considered equivalent to an MBA.